A local mum’s guide for a city break in Dublin with kids with all the tops things to do in Dublin with children

 - Where to stay in Dublin with kids: best areas

 - Where to eat with kids: family friendly restaurants in Dublin

 Top things to do in Dublin with kids

 There are numerous museums in Dublin, covering topics as varied as art and drink manufacturing and, among the many, I believe the following are the most fun for kids:

 - Trinity College and the book of Kells: a historical and active University, Trinity College is a must see for all visitors both for its beautiful grounds and its historical library.
-Home of many important manuscripts and the famous Book of kells, it’s a good stop with children: it has a manageable size, it is impressive and if you have Star Wars lovers they will not miss the resemblance of its main library with the Jedi archive temple (you can read my post about the library here)
+Home of many important manuscripts and the famous Book of kells, it’s a good stop with children: it has a manageable size, it is impressive and if you have Star Wars lovers they will not miss the resemblance of its main library with the Jedi archive temple

 - Natural History museum: located in the city centre, this is a museum with skeletons and stuffed specimens of many species of animals, most of them preserved in the museum since the last century.
 I brought my kids there when they were tiny and the reaction was mixed: fascination and a bit of fear – some of the animals are immense!
 Entry is free.